 You need to heal the gut to restore this important barrier.
 This can be done through food, supplements and lifestyle changes and I work with clients to do this in a controlled way.

 Eating a pro-inflammatory diet can also add to the inflammation.
-Foods rich in fructose (not fruit but foods with high frutose content) can increase systemic inflammation in mice.
+Foods rich in fructose can increase systemic inflammation in mice.
+This doesn’t include fruit but means foods with high frutose content through artifical means.

 Artificial trans fats also increase inflammatory markers and reduce the impact of anti-inflammatory omega 3 fats.